sufyaanAlbertus/GADS7331_GJ2026_ST10436103_Pirate-Survival-Prototype/README.md

 **Last Watch** is a frantic, 3D isometric survival game rooted in dark-comedy irony.
 Unlike traditional pirate legends where you play the heroic Captain, here you are the expendable crewmate abandoned on a cursed, sun-drenched shore.
 Your allies have sailed away, leaving you to guard a mountain of gold you can’t carry against an endless tide of skeletal guardians.

 ### Core Mechanics:
-* **Survival:** Defend the treasure against escalating waves of skeletons using a single, powerful Sword Sweep.
+* **Survival:** Survive against escalating waves of skeletons using a single, powerful Sword Sweep.
 * **Scavenging:** Collect Tropical Fruit to restore health and Pirate Coins to increase your riches.
 * **Endless Defense:** Combat scales in difficulty until your health reaches zero.
 The goal is to see how much gold you can secure before the inevitable end.